TsoIsTheWayToGo/overalls-fontend-challenge/README.md

 # Questionnaire App
+(Overalls frontend challenge)

 This is a Vite-powered Vue 3 application that asks users a series of questions across multiple pages.
 The app uses the Composition API and Pinia for state management.
 It’s designed to collect user information through various types of inputs, store the data, and then review the user's responses.

 ## Features

-- **Vue 3 Composition API**: Uses the latest Vue features for better organization and reusability.
+- **Vue 3 Composition API**: Leverages the latest Vue features for better organization and reusability.
-- **Pinia**: State management is handled using Pinia.
+- **Pinia**: State management is handled using Pinia, making it easy to manage the user's answers across different pages.
 - **Multiple Question Types**: Supports text input, date input, radio buttons, checkboxes, and textareas.
 - **Dynamic Categories**: Questions are organized into categories, with each category representing a "page" of questions.
 - **Progress Tracking**: Users can see their progress as they navigate through the questions.